 Get ready for some great content coming to your inbox from the team at UserTesting!

-Well, I think it’s important to start by saying there’s no commonly accepted definition.
+It’s important to start by saying there’s no commonly accepted definition for UX design.

 User experience design is a concept that has many dimensions, and it includes a bunch of different disciplines—such as interaction design, information architecture, visual design, usability, and human-computer interaction.